 Jeff Pao, “Chinese industries to go digital or die ‘Digital China’ plan emphasizes ‘industrial internet’ in a state-led drive for world-class competitiveness and supply chain supremacy,” Asia Times, March 11, 2023

-2. SASTIND is a State Council bureau administered by the Ministry of Industry and Information Industry (MIIT) at the deputy minister level.
-It is responsible for both managing the defense industries and facilitating military-civil fusion within the MIIT industrial framework.
+Matt Sheehan, “Remaking “Made in China”: Beijing’s Industrial Internet Ambitions,” MacroPolo, February 22, 2021 ↩︎ - SASTIND is a State Council bureau administered by the Ministry of Industry and Information Technology at the deputy ministerial level.
+Its public mandate places it at the center of China’s defense science, technology, and industry system, making its presence in the Industrial Internet Special Working Group significant for understanding the program’s military-civil implications.
 According to the SASTIND website, “the State Administration for Science, Technology and Industry for National Defense is the administrative agency of the Chinese government responsible for managing the national defense science, technology, and industry sector.
 It is charged with organizing and coordinating major matters concerning the research, development, and production of weapons and equipment across fields such as nuclear energy, aerospace, aviation, shipbuilding, ordnance, and electronics, as well as with building core capabilities within the defense industries.” (国家国防科技工业局是中国政府负责管理国防科技工业的行政管理机关,负责核、航天、航空、船舶、兵器、电子等领域武器装备科研生产重大事项的组织协调和军工核心能力建设。) ↩︎